“What did the online personality type say to the doctor after running some tests? Is this going to be viral?” – Comedian unknown

 Socionics, in psychology and sociology, is a theory of information processing and personality type, distinguished by its information model of the psyche.
 The idea of Socionics is that information is intuitively divisible into eight categories, called information aspects, which a person’s psyche processes using eight psychological functions.

-The purpose of Socionics is to provide a means of predicting the character of relations and degree of business compatibility, information sharing and psychological compatibility of people before their joining in one collective group.
+The purpose of Socionics is to provide a means of predicting the character of relations and the degree of business compatibility, information sharing, and psychological compatibility of people before their joining in one collective group.

 Socionics divides people into 16 different types, called sociotypes which are; ESTJ, ENTJ, ESFJ, ENFJ, ISTJ, ISFJ, INTJ, INFJ, ESTP, ESFP, ENTP, ENFP, ISTP, ISFP, INTP & INFP.
 A formal conversion is carried out following the Myers–Briggs Type Indicator.

 ISTJs are serious, proper, and formal in appearance which can be intimidating.
 They are cultured and have an affection towards tradition.
 In contrast, they are quiet and usually calm.
 They are called inspectors because of their keen attention to detail.
 ISTJ are rule followers who always take the logical approach towards their goals and projects.

 Their dominant cognitive function is introverted sensing which helps them take in the details about their environment while their auxiliary cognitive function is extraverted thinking which makes them efficient and logical thinkers.

 In their relationships, they are very loyal to their friends and family members.
 Usually, they have a small circle with who they prefer spending their time with.
 The ISTJ thrives in jobs that require structure, logic, and stability.